 Void Data (FATCA3) is used to inform IRAS and US IRS to disregard previously filed records when data needs to be re-submitted.
 The original records should be re-submitted with code FATCA3 which informs IRAS to void the original submission.
 After voiding the original records, the revised records should then be submitted to IRAS as "New Data" with the code (FATCA1).
 E.6 How are FATCA XML files with Corrected, Amended, or Void Data prepared?

-The procedures to correct, amend, or void specific records are below:

-- a.
-Corrected Data When a filer resubmits corrected records in response to a "valid file with errors" notification from the IRS, please take note of the following: - Within the "DocSpec" element of the corrected record: - The "DocTypeIndic" element must be "FATCA2" to denote a corrected record - The "CorrMessageRefID" element must be set equal to the "MessageRefID" for the original file in which the record being corrected was contained - o The "CorrDocRefID" element must be set equal to the "DocRefID" for the original record being corrected - All fields identified in the error listing for the record in the notification must be corrected.
-In addition, all other (non-erroneous) fields from the original record must be included.
-For instance, if the Name of an Individual Account holder is identified to contain an error, the filer must provide the corrected Name, as well as populate the other non-erroneous fields (such as the Address, Account Number and Account Balance etc) with the information provided in the original AccountReport element that was submitted previously. - The resubmitted file with the corrected data must represent a valid FATCA reporting data file which can be validated against the FATCA XML Schema. - b.
-Amended Data The filer must take note of the following: - Within the "DocSpec" element of the resubmitted record: - The "DocTypeIndic" element must be "FATCA4" to denote an amended record
+The procedures to correct, amend, or void specific records are below: a.
+Corrected Data - When a filer resubmits corrected records in response to a "valid file with errors" notification from the IRS, please take note of the following: Within the "DocSpec" element of the corrected record: The "DocTypeIndic" element must be "FATCA2" to denote a corrected record The "CorrMessageRefID" element must be set equal to the "MessageRefID" for the original file in which the record being corrected was contained The "CorrDocRefID" element must be set equal to the "DocRefID" for the original record being corrected All fields identified in the error listing for the record must be included.
+For instance, if the Name of an Individual Account holder is identified to contain an error, the filer must provide the corrected Name, as well as populate the other non-erroneous fields (such as the Address, Account Number and Account Balance etc) with the information provided in the original AccountReport element that was submitted previously.
+The resubmitted file with the corrected data must represent a valid FATCA reporting data file which can be validated against the FATCA XML Schema. b.
+Amended Data - The filer must take note of the following: Within the "DocSpec" element of the resubmitted record: The "DocTypeIndic" element must be "FATCA4" to denote an amended record